+- Tests you must meet to claim the credit.

 - How to figure the credit.

 - How to claim the credit.

 - Employment taxes you may have to pay as a household employer.

 You may be able to claim the credit if you pay someone to care for your dependent who is under age 13 or for your spouse or dependent who is not able to care for himself or herself.
-The credit can be up to 50% of your expenses.
+The credit can be up to 35% of your expenses.
 To qualify, you must pay these expenses so you can work or look for work.

 Dependent care benefits.
 If you received any dependent care benefits from your employer during the year, you may be able to exclude from your income all or part of them.
-You must complete Part III of
+You must complete Part III of Form 2441 before you can figure the amount of your credit.

-III.
+II.
 Tests To Claim The Credit